oracle-quickstart/appstack/usage_instructions.md

  - **DNS and Certificate compartement:** select the compartment containing the DNS Zone and the Certificate
  - **DNS zone:** Domain name in which the hostname will be created.
  - **Hostname:** The hostname will be created on the selected Zone and will resolve to the load balancer's IP address.
- - **Certificate OCID:** certificate for the application URL, this certificate will be added to the load balancer

 ## Network